Indyfan113/Dream-Oasis-II/README.md

 * core. : Main kernel logic
 * bots/ : AI bots and agents
-* system. : Shared tools and helper modules
+* system/ : Shared tools and helper modules
 * init/ : Initialization scripts and configs
 * docs/ : Guides and documentation
 * inventory/ : Inventory of modules, bots, cards, and states

 \## How to run the Kernel

-In command Prompt:

-'''cmd
+Open a terminal or command prompt and navigate to the project folder:

-cd oasis-ii
+cd ~/Desktop/Oasis-II

+Start the AI-360 Kernel:

-python core\\main\_kernel.py
+python ai360\_core.py

+Using AI-360

+Enter your user ID when prompted:

+Enter your user ID: hunter

+Interact with AI-360 using text commands:

+hunter >> hello world

+❄️ AI-360 (hunter) received: hello world

+Token commands (optional, for advanced features):

+Add a token: /add\_token <token\_name>

+List tokens: /list\_tokens

+Remove a token: /remove\_token <token\_name>

+Notes for Users

+Memory and chat logs are stored locally and not included in the repository.

+The system is modular — you can expand with new bots, modules, or simulations.

+Old/test files are kept in the archive/ folder for reference.